 Sussex researcher plays her part at Shakespeare’s Globe

-A Sussex researcher’s work on the family world of Tudor and Stuart England is helping to inform productions for the new season at Shakespeare’s Globe theatre.
+University of Sussex researcher Amy Kenny’s research into the family world of Tudor and Stuart England is helping to inform productions for the new season at Shakespeare’s Globe theatre.

 Shakespeare’s Globe, rebuilt close to the site where the Bard first staged his plays, launches its main theatre season on 7 June, with plays that place household and sexual politics and domestic drama centre stage.